Ian-McConihay/CST-391/activities/activity6/README.md

 ## Summary

-In **Activity 6**, we built on our previous React Music App by introducing **external data sources**, **REST integration**, and **application routing**.
+In **Activity 6**, I built on the previous React Music App by introducing **external data sources**, **REST integration**, and **application routing**.
 This project showcased how to use React Hooks (`useState`, `useEffect`, `useMemo`) and React Router v6 for multi-page navigation and dynamic data handling.

 The activity was divided into two parts:
 1. **Mini App #2 – Routing Application Demo**
    Demonstrated secure routing, protected routes, and login handling using React Router.
 2. **Music Application – External Data and Routing**
    Enhanced the main React Music App to load albums from JSON and the backend API, with working routes for search, details, and add album.
+My css is a little different and my version of React but its all of the same material.

 ---